Types of Convection Heat Transfer, Examples and Rate of Heat Transfer

 2. In general, higher rates of heat transfer are obtained in forced convection as compared to natural convection owing to the greater magnitude of circulation in the forced circulation.

-Rate of Heat Transfer in Convection
+Rate of Heat Transfer of Convection

 If the resistance to heat transfer is considered as lying within the film covering the surface, the rate of heat transfer Q is given by